MYCOTOXINS ANALYSIS: A COMPLEX AND ESSENTIAL CHALLENGE IN ANIMAL FEED

 -Chromatographic methods (HPLC-MS)

 It is a fact that feed and raw materials usually have multiple contamination by several mycotoxins in low concentrations.
-Using chromatographic methods, specifically with HPLC-MS (high performance liquid chromatography with a mass spectrometry detector), the simultaneous identification and quantification of several mycotoxins is possible in complex samples with low concentration.
+Using chromatographic methods, specifically with HPLC-MS (high performance liquid chromatography with a mass spectrometry detector), the simultaneous identification and quantification of several mycotoxins is possible in complex samples with low concentration, following this steps:

 First, the sample must be prepared to the optimal conditions for assay.
 This step may involve freeze-drying, crushing, and sieving processes, among others.